RUB-Project-Team/NJLegislators/README.md

 * `https://www.njleg.state.nj.us/members/roster.asp` to get the State Legislators information.

 ### `Transform` - Data Parsing:
-* Jupyter notebook is used to transform raw data (csv, excel and webpage).
+* Jupyter notebook is used to read and transform raw data (csv, excel and webpage) into final dataframes - equivalent to the db tables.
 * State Roster page shows information about State Senator, Assembly and office addresses along-with other information.
-* Custom coding to spin through information and separate logically. * Used lambda functions to cleanup some data elements and python capabilities like looping through lists, iterating rows etc. to format and separate the data into logical data-frames that maps to the database tables.
+* Custom coding to navigate through the information and parse it to meaningful information.
+* Used lambda functions to cleanup up data.
+* Used python programming capabilities like looping through the list, iterating rows etc. to format and separate the data into logical data-frames that maps to the database tables.

 #### ERD Diagram: